tahooraafirdous21/tahoorafirdous./README.md

 # tahoorafirdous.
-this is my first git reprisetary
+this is my first git reprository